PaloAltoNetworks/prisma_channel_resources/prisma_bash_toolbox-main/README.md

 ## How to use:

 * install jq - for ubuntu: `sudo apt-get install jq`
-* install jq -for RHEL:
+* install jq - for RHEL:
 ```bash
 sudo yum install epel-release -y
 sudo yum update